RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Proposed Method

 \subsubsection{Detail-Preserving Restoration}

 The discrete latent ($f^\text{pred}_{\text{quant}}$) predicted by the RestoreVAR transformer is decoded by the VQVAE to produce the restored image.
-However, vector-quantization and VAE decoding cause a noticeable loss of fine details in the pixel-space, leading to distorted reconstructions (see Fig.~\ref{fig:vae_artifacts}(b)).
+However, vector-quantization and VAE decoding cause a noticeable loss of fine details in the pixel-space, leading to distorted reconstructions.
 This presents a major challenge for using VAR in AiOR, as the scene semantics may not be accurately preserved.
 To address this, we introduce VAE decoder fine-tuning on continuous latents, and a lightweight latent refinement transformer (LRT) that converts discrete latents to continuous latents for decoding.

-\textbf{VAE Decoder Fine-Tuning. }HART~\cite{hart} addressed VAE-induced distortions by fine-tuning the VAE decoder on both discrete and continuous latents.
-While effective for generative tasks, the VAE decoder of HART produces overly textured outputs, compromising accurate reconstruction (see Fig.~\ref{fig:vae_artifacts}(c)).
+\textbf{VAE Decoder Fine-Tuning. }HART~\citep{hart} addressed VAE-induced distortions by fine-tuning the VAE decoder on both discrete and continuous latents.
+While effective for generative tasks, the VAE decoder of HART produces overly textured outputs, compromising accurate reconstruction (see supplementary).
 Instead, we fine-tune the decoder only on continuous latents, bypassing the quantizer.
 The encoder and quantizer are kept frozen, and the decoder is trained on $(f^{\text{gt}}_{\text{cont}}, I_{\text{gt}})$ pairs.
-To avoid overly smooth outputs, we use a PatchGAN~\cite{patchgan} discriminator (see Sec.~\ref{subsec: ablations}) and optimize the decoder using pixel-wise, perceptual, and adversarial losses as

-where $\mathcal{L}_{\text{L1}}$ is the L1 loss, $\mathcal{L}_{\text{SSIM}}$ is the SSIM loss, $\mathcal{L}_{\text{percep}}$ is the perceptual loss, $\mathcal{L}_{\text{adv}}$ is the adversarial loss and $\lambda_i$ are their respective weights (see Fig.~\ref{fig: block}(a)(iv)).
+To avoid overly smooth outputs, we use a PatchGAN~\citep{patchgan} discriminator (see Sec.~\ref{subsec: ablations}) and optimize the decoder using pixel-wise, perceptual, and adversarial losses as where $\mathcal{L}_{\text{L1}}$ is the L1 loss, $\mathcal{L}_{\text{SSIM}}$ is the SSIM loss, $\mathcal{L}_{\text{percep}}$ is the perceptual loss, $\mathcal{L}_{\text{adv}}$ is the adversarial loss and $\lambda_i$ are their respective weights (see Fig.~\ref{fig: block}(a)(iv)).
 Our fine-tuning approach yields a decoder that is well-aligned with the objectives of AiOR, achieving mean (over $1000$ samples) reconstruction PSNR/SSIM scores of $28.14$dB/$0.842$, outperforming both the VAR VQVAE ($22.59$dB/$0.679$) and HART decoders ($26.48$dB/$0.804$).
-Fig.~\ref{fig:vae_artifacts}(d) shows that the reconstruction using our decoder is significantly better than VAR and HART (see zoomed patch).
+Qualitative comparisons are given in the supplementary.